sudo-bmitch/presentations/README.md

 ## Asciinema

 - I use the player from: https://github.com/asciinema/asciinema-player
-- The follow commands are used to build a recording:
+- The following commands are used to build a recording:
   ```
   # Install asciinema:
   apt-get install asciinema